Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## find()

-Searched for a value in a collection and returns its index or -1.
+Searches for a value in a collection and returns its index or -1.

 ```
 int find(obj, value)